rubyonjets/jets/docs/_docs/core-resource.md

 With this design, Jets allows you to create any resource associated with your Lambda functions.
 Once you see how the `resource` method works, you can define any resource that you required.
 Methods like `rate`, `cron`, `event_rule`, `event_pattern` simply run some setup logic and call the `resource` method.

 Understanding the core `resource` model is key to unlocking the power of full customization to a Jets application.
-Once you get used to the `resource` method, you would start defining your own custom shorthand resource methods that wrap the `resource` method for more concise code.
+Once you get used to the `resource` method, you could start defining your own custom convenience resource methods that wrap the `resource` method for more concise code.

 <a id="prev" class="btn btn-basic" href="{% link _docs/custom-resources.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/associated-resources.md %}">Next Step</a>